 The West Coast premiere of Tony Award-winning director Galati's new staging of the musical 1776, seen earlier in Florida.
 The 1969 Tony-winning musical by Peter Stone and Sherman Edwards charts the days leading up to the signing of the Declaration of Independence.

+The Northern California premiere of Venus in Fur, Ives' sexy and darkly comic two-hander about an actress' audition for a new play about sex, power and domination — and the director-writer who controls it.
+Or does he?
+California Shakespeare Theater artistic director Jonathan Moscone (who staged A.C.T.'s acclaimed production of Clybourne Park in 2011) directs.
 The Orphan of Zhao, James Fenton's "beautiful reinvention of a classic Chinese legend that has its roots back in the fourth century BCE."
 Stage and screen star B.D.
-Wong (M. Butterfly, Pacific Overtures, "Law & Order: Special Victims Unit") will make his A.C.T. debut.
+Wong ( M. Butterfly, Pacific Overtures, "Law & Order: Special Victims Unit") will make his A.C.T. debut.
 According to A.C.T., "In the aftermath of a violent coup, an epic story of self-sacrifice and revenge plays out as a young orphan discovers the shattering truth behind his origins.
 Often described as the Chinese Hamlet, this gripping tale was the first Chinese play to be translated in the West nearly 300 years ago and has inspired countless operas, plays, and movies."

 Shaw's political comedy Major Barbara — about a Salvation Army officer who becomes disillusioned when her church accepts money from a morally questionable source (her father!).
 Theatre Calgary's artistic director Dennis Garnhum directs.
 It will feature an international cast of both Canadian and American actors.